CheeXueyi/sorts/README.md

 # Sorts
-implementations of sorts in C.
+Implementations of sorts in C.